AdobeDocs/experience-manager-assets-essentials.en/help/using/manage-reports.md

     </tbody>
    </table>

-## Dynamic Media Delivery Reports{#dynamic-media-delivery-reports}

-Dynamic Media Delivery Reports create asset level reports for delivery count for assets delivered via Dynamic Media.
+## Dynamic Media Delivery Reports {#dynamic-media-delivery-reports}

 Get delivery insights for assets delivered with Dynamic Media, with asset level delivery count, referrer information, asset path in AEM Assets and unique asset ID.
 Reports can be generated for all assets delivered via the Dynamic Media for AEM Assets repository or for a specific folder hierarchy in AEM Assets.
 Moreover, Dynamic Media Delivery Reports insights help measure ROI of assets delivered, measure channel performance, and help take informed asset management tasks for assets.

 >[!NOTE]
 >
 >To get early access to the Dynamic Media Delivery Report on your Dynamic Media account, [create and submit an Adobe Customer Support case](https://helpx.adobe.com/enterprise/using/support-for-experience-cloud.html).

-### Prerequisites{#prereqs-dynamic-media-delivery-reports}
+### Prerequisites {#prereqs-dynamic-media-delivery-reports}

-You should have a Dynamic Media license to see this report in the drop-down list.
+You should have a Dynamic Media license to create and use this report.

 ### Create a Dynamic Media Delivery Report{#create-dynamic-media-delivery-report}

-1. To create a report, [see](#create-report).
+1. To create a Dynamic Media Delivery Report, using the steps mentioned in [Create a report](#create-report).

-1. Choose **[!UICONTROL Dynamic Media Delivery Report]** from the **[!UICONTROL Report type]** drop-down.
+1. Select **[!UICONTROL Dynamic Media Delivery Report]** from the **[!UICONTROL Report type]** drop-down list.

    ![Dynamic Media Delivery Report drop-down](/help/using/assets/dynamic-media-delivery-report-option.png)

-1. Under the **[!UICONTROL columns]** tab, you can select **[!UICONTROL Referrer]** if you want to see the source of traffic of that report.
+1. Under the **[!UICONTROL columns]** tab, you can select **[!UICONTROL Referrer]** column to include it in your report.

    ![Referrer](/help/using/assets/referrer.png)

-   Choosing a referrer displays the number of visitors received from each referred report that directs traffic to the site.
+   All the columns of the downloaded report are read-only, except the **Referrer** column which you can modify to include or exclude from the report. <!--Choosing a referrer displays the number of visitors received from each referred report that directs traffic to the site.
 It offers insights into the sources of traffic and the origin of the visitors.
-Such insights help measure ROI of delivered assets, measure channel performance, and help take informed asset management tasks for assets.
+Such insights help measure ROI of delivered assets, measure channel performance, and help take informed asset management tasks for assets.-->

-### Actions performed on Dynamic Media Delivery Report{#actions-performed-dynamic-media-delivery-reports}
+### Actions performed on Dynamic Media Delivery Report {#actions-performed-dynamic-media-delivery-reports}

 You can perform the following actions on the Dynamic Media Delivery Report:

 * **[!UICONTROL Delete]**: You can delete the selected report.
 * **[!UICONTROL Download CSV]**: You can download the selected report in a CSV format.
 The downloaded report consists of the columns such as Name, Path, DynamicMediaID, Referrer, Hits (delivery count).

-All the columns of the downloaded report are read-only, except the **Referrer** column which you can modify to add or delete referrer URLs.
+To delete or download the Dynamic Media Delivery Report as CSV, see [view and download existing report](#View-and-download-existing-report)

    ![Downloaded CSV on Dynamic Media Delivery Report](/help/using/assets/csv-dynamic-media-delivery-report.png)